 Colin started sailing with his friends Paul and James at East Down Yacht Club in Northern Ireland.
-Went to university in Belfast and ran off to the cold dark place of Antarctica with BAS in 1991.
+He then went to university in Belfast and ran off to the cold dark place of Antarctica with BAS in 1991.
 Here the seed of cruising was born with visits to his base at Faraday from Skip Novak, Jerome Poncet and others.
 He dreamt one day of owning a Rustler 31.

 Back in Cambridge in 1994 he hit the gravy train of work and bought his first boat Possum, a Halcyon 27 in 1999.
 Two years of rebuild followed before the adventures began, including taking her up the Thames to Pentonhook Marina where he lived aboard for a while to be closer to his work.

 In 2002 he saw his next boat Galago, which was described as love at first sight.
 She was bought, Possum sold, and he brought Galago down to Brighton where he lived aboard until meeting Nichola and reluctantly deciding that ‘we’re going to need a bigger boat’ which brought us to Emerald.

 Colin’s role is skipper and all round fixer of things.
 As well as providing musical entertainment with his guitar.

 Nichola hails from Sheffield, a city pretty much as far from the sea in each direction as you can go in England.
 However, family trips to Cornwall each year developed a love of the sea and poor dad was roped into being the rubber dinghy power on many occasions.
 Her first taste of sailing was with Summit Venture Scouts on Dam Flask near Sheffield at age 17.
 This ended in a dunking in the water for everyone in the boat when a sudden gust of wind sent the boom across and knocked her on the head – ending in a capsize!